gipean/KM003C/README.md

 # KM003C

-Python library for communicating with the PowerZ KM003C under linux
+Python driver for communicating with the PowerZ KM003C under linux

 ## Methodology